eush77/filename-to-module-name/README.md

 Returns the shortest module name for the given filename.

-Here is a pseudocode, the inverse of [require.resolve algorithm used by Node](https://nodejs.org/docs/latest/api/modules.html#modules_all_together):
+Here is a pseudocode, effectively the inverse of [require.resolve algorithm](https://nodejs.org/docs/latest/api/modules.html#modules_all_together) used by Node:
 ```
 1. If X is a directory,
    a. return basename(X)